DBS FAQs for swim schools

 Swim England is no longer accepting DBS paper applications unless prior agreement has been sort from the Swim England DBS Coordinator.

-DBS checks have no period of validity as the information on the Disclosure is a snap shot in time at the date that the checks were completed and must be seen as just one part of a safe recruitment process.
+DBS checks have no period of validity as the information on the Disclosure is a snapshot in time at the date that the checks were completed and must be seen as just one part of a safe recruitment process.

 However, Swim England require swim schools to get their paid staff and volunteers re-checked every three years.
 It is advised to renew in the third year, rather than let it run out.

-With the introduction by the DBS of the Update Service any applications receiving their Disclosure Certificates after the 17th June 2013 can now register with the Update Service.
+With the introduction by the DBS of the Update Service any applications receiving their Disclosure Certificates after the 17th of June 2013 can now register with the Update Service.
 This will allow DBS Certificates to be reused when applying for similar jobs within the same workforce, child workforce, adult workforce or child and adult workforce and reduce the burden of red tape on employers.

 One of the government’s priorities is to overhaul the criminal records regime to give individuals greater control of their own information, allow DBS Certificates to be reused when applying for similar jobs within the same workforce, child workforce, adult workforce or child and adult workforce and reduce the burden of red tape on employers.

-For a small annual subscription of just £13 (free for volunteers) applicants can have their DBS Certificate kept up-to-date and take it with them from role to role, within the same workforce, where the same type and level of check is required.
+For a small annual subscription of just £16 (free for volunteers) applicants can have their DBS Certificate kept up-to-date and take it with them from role to role, within the same workforce, where the same type and level of check is required.

 Benefits to applicants:

-1. Saves applicants time and money.
+- Saves applicants time and money.

-2. One DBS Certificate is all applicants may ever need.
+- One DBS Certificate is all applicants may ever need.

-3. Take their DBS Certificate from role to role within the same workforce.
+- Take their DBS Certificate from role to role within the same workforce.

-4. Applicants are in control of their DBS Certificate.
+- Applicants are in control of their DBS Certificate.

-5. Get ahead of the rest and apply for jobs DBS pre-checked.
+- Get ahead of the rest and apply for jobs DBS pre-checked.

 Yes.
-If you think there is an error with your DBS check or you do not agree with any of the information then please call DBS directly on 03000 200 190.
+If you think there is an error with your DBS check or you do not agree with any of the information, then please call DBS directly on 03000 200 190.
 Disputes must be raised with the DBS within three months of the date of issue of the Disclosure.

 Yes, if you completed the DBS yourself and not through Swim England you must do a separate DBS check for each swim school you are employed by.